dilettant/thepublicoffice/wiki/postit-session-draft.md

 			* What is the minimum requirements
 				* Working machines/tools
 					* What would happen with more tools?
-				* Design of the physical space and the web presence
+				* Design of the physical space and the web
 			* How is it different from cafés, libraries, home etc?
 			* Physical, cultural and communication aspects
 			* How can we cultivate and develop the mobile work style?
+How can we trough the PO facilitate a certain cooperation/workflow, knowledge exchange?
 		4. Statistics
 			* Questions
 				* Do you consider that you work in a mobile/portable way?